Six FAQs about what’s happening, why, and what we can do about it

 - Use multi-factor authentication whenever possible.

-- Create strong passwords or phrases, and never re-use passwords: if hackers steal one of your passwords, they will try to use it on your other accounts.
+- Create “long and strong” passwords or phrases, and never re-use passwords: if hackers steal one of your passwords, they will try to use it on your other accounts.
 Consider using a secure password manager application to help keep track of user names and passwords so you don’t feel forced to reuse or write down credentials.

 - Keep computers and mobile devices updated with new versions of software as they come out.
 Consider setting devices to auto-update to avoid missing patches.